Qbizinc/qbiz-wiki/sales-enablement/nibbles/operationalizing-data-science.md

     - The process must be repeatable, which requires tools and coding standards.
     - The process must be replicable by another data scientist on a different environment (another machine).
     - Much of academic peer review is presentation and defense, and tools exist to support this process.

+##### David E
+- Educating DSs sounds difficult; like herding cats.
+Especially if individual DS does not want to be educated.
+- Putting standards and best practices into place and supporting their use with documentation is helpful.
+- Developing models in a way that makes them easily deployable (if they will be deployed), and captures data on various model runs, performance, etc.

 ## 3. Delivering models outputs to decision actors (machine actor, human actor)
 > Are production systems consuming the output of your models?
 If so, are you able to iterate on changes to your models quickly enough to satisfy business stakeholders?